Jcbnunez/uvm-fqr/Lectures/Lect5_Simulation_frameworks.md

 * Forward
 * Resampling

-## Coalescent simulators
+## Coalescent, backwards-in-time (BiT), simulators

 ### The coalescent process

-It is a backwards in time simuations that seeks to reconstruct the genealogy of a sample based on the basics of the Kingsman coalescent (https://academic.oup.com/genetics/article/156/4/1461/6048436).
+It is a backwards-in-time simuations that seeks to reconstruct the genealogy of a sample based on the basics of the Kingsman coalescent (https://academic.oup.com/genetics/article/156/4/1461/6048436).
 The model depends first and foremost on the **"Coalescent Process"** a theoretical tools that describes the process by which individuals (evolving in tiem) represent samples from a genealogy that eventually coalesces back in time to a single common ancestor.
 Notably, this genealogical process is independent of the mutation process.
 Under the Kingsman' $N$ coalescent process the rate at which alleles are expected to coalescence is the rate $\lambda_G$ of $k$ alleles (where $G$ stands for genealogy):

 $$
 \lambda_{G|k} = \frac{k(k-1)}{4N}